ipoomzakungi/satangTech-interview-test/problem1/README.md

 3. as same as step 1 we gonna get 'V' and do the step 2 again
 4. we loop until the integer number is 0

-to use the program , the user can run it through python or in VSCode
+to use the program , the user can run it through terminal by this command `python -m unittest int2roman.py` or using the VSCode